 Executive & Operations (alphabetically)

-B is a Researcher for the Corruption Tracker.
+B is the Research Coordinator for the Corruption Tracker.
 She is also the Founder of Paperbacks for Perpetrators, a project that provides books to individuals who are incarcerated in the US.
 B’s research and grassroots organizing has focused on LGBTQ+ rights, the occupation of Palestine, drone warfare in the MENA region, and the US prison-industrial complex.
 She earned her MSc from SOAS in the Politics of Conflict, Rights, and Justice.

 |Julia Auf dem Brinke – Founder and Programme Manager